OWASP/www-project-sbom-forum/index.md

 * [How are device SBOMs different from "user-managed" software SBOMs?](https://docs.google.com/document/d/1UHNRdNzhC5o4nvdkVwHwcsONi3qVgM0ABgbfhm8jpVY/edit){:target="_blank"}
 * [The problem of forked components](https://docs.google.com/document/d/1DBeOJEFbdkdaJaaflMpqDy4NQdhSi70pJTX6YJkqS60/edit){:target="_blank"}

-Have a new topic for us to explore?
-New ideas that will advance SBOM adoption or new use cases?
-Want to work on a tool or key feature?

-Feel free to [create an issue](https://github.com/owasp/www-project-sbom-forum/issues){:target="_blank"} or visit [contributing](/www-project-sbom-forum/index#contributing) for details on how to get involved.

 ## References

 Did you write a blog post, magazine article or do a podcast about or mentioning The SBOM Forum?
 Or maybe you held or joined a conference talk or meetup session, a hacking workshop or public training where this project was mentioned?